nenadilic84/example-voting-app/DEMO-FLOW.md

     $ ./2_deploy_tugbot.sh

 Docker-compose starts tugbot, tugbot-collect and tugbot-result-service.
 It also starts Elasticsearch and Kibana containers; while it is not mandatory to run both of them on the same host, we added the containers to this script to make the demo preparation easier.
 Elasticsearch serves as a database for the results collected by tugbot and Kibana is the UI layer.

 Run in root directory:

     $ ./2a_configure_kibana.sh

-This script makes some Kibana configurations that make displayig the results simpler.
+This script configures some objects for Kibana to make seeing the results easier.
 *** NOTE: *** The UI is still not usable until tugbot sends at least 1 result to Elasticsearch.

 3. Open Voting App and Tugbot Dashboard